 Shopping lists are automatically generated for your meal plans.
 You can add additional pages with supplementary information and you can even create a prep guide to go along with the meal plan so it’s super simple to follow.

-With That Clean Life for Business, you don’t need any design experience or additional software.
+With That Clean Life, you don’t need any design experience or additional software.
 Once you've created the meal plan or curated the recipes, you can either share a link that will take your customers directly to the resource, or export it as a professionally formatted, custom-branded PDF file that will blow your customers away.
 Here's an example:

-The other tool popular with nutrition professionals selling digital products is Canva.
-This is a free and easy-to-use tool that can help you design marketing materials or additional pages you'd like to merge with your PDF.
+Another tool popular with nutrition professionals selling digital products is Canva.
+This is a free and easy-to-use tool that can help you design marketing materials or additional pages to go with your meal plan or recipe book.

 This guide would not be complete without addressing the number one question we get about this topic: "How much should I charge for my products?"

 There is no simple answer that will apply to everyone.
 Pricing is a personal decision that only you as the entrepreneur need to make.
 With this being said, we did some investigating to see what health professionals are commonly charging for digital products.
 We found that there is a large range in prices.